-If either party (the student or employee) is not satisfied with the Student Grievance Committee's decision, that person may submit a written appeal to the President of the College within ten instructional weekdays of the Committee's decision.
-The written appeal must include a statement indicating why the person was not satisfied with the committee's decision.
-The President shall review the Committee's findings, conduct whatever additional inquiries are deemed necessary and render a decision within ten instructional weekdays of receipt of the appeal.
+If either party is not satisfied with the Student Grievance Committee's decision, that person may submit a written appeal to the President of the College within ten (10) instructional days of the Committee's decision.
+The written appeal must include a statement indicating why the person was not satisfied with the Committee's decision.
+The College President shall review the Committee's findings, conduct whatever additional inquiries are deemed necessary and render a decision within ten (10) instructional days of receipt of the appeal.
+The College President will notify both parties of his/her decision through an approved method of notification.
 The President's decision is final and this decision cannot be the sole reason for filing a grievance against the President.